-The weakest part of Shadow of a Doubt, a movie directed by Alfred Hitchcock, is the part that involves the detectives.
-Nothing really seems to make sense.
-They want a picture of Charlie Oakley (Joseph Cotton) so they can show it to witnesses to see if he is the Merry Widow serial killer.
+The weakest part of Shadow of a Doubt is the part that involves the detectives.
+Nothing really makes sense.
+They want a picture of Oakley so they can show it to witnesses to see if he is the Merry Widow serial killer.
 All they need to do is bring him in for questioning and take his picture.
 Failing that, they could have photographed him when he walked right toward them at the beginning of the movie.
 After he walks past them, they follow him.
 What for?
 Do they think that by following him, they will catch him in the act of killing another widow?
 I could go on, but what would be the point?
 Suffice it to say that everything involving these detectives is unrealistic.
 And it is a shame, because with a few changes in the script, they could have been left out entirely.

-When her uncle arrives, he gives her a ring, which has an engraving on the inside, “T.S. from B.M.”
-Later, Charlie reads in the paper that the initials of the deceased husband of a recently murdered widow were “B.M.”
-Both “T.S” and “B.M.” are well known abbreviations for fecal matter, which is a way of suggesting something foul associated with the beautiful emerald ring.
+When her uncle arrives, he gives Charlie a ring, which has an engraving on the inside, “T.S. from B.M.”
+Later, she reads in the paper that the initials of the deceased husband of a recently murdered widow were “B.M.”
+Both “T.S” and “B.M.” are abbreviations for expressions involving fecal matter, “tough shit” and “bowel movement” respectively, which is a way of suggesting something foul associated with the beautiful emerald ring.
 The evil hidden underneath beauty is the theme of this movie.

 In a similar way, the town where young Charlie lives is one of those warm, wholesome towns, representing the goodness of America, and good-looking Uncle Charlie is the evil hidden within that town.
 But that is not the most disturbing example of this theme.
 We find such evil in young Charlie herself.
 As the movie keeps emphasizing, and as she keeps insisting, she and her Uncle Charlie are very much alike.
 And that means that she has her dark side too.
 Because young Charlie is played by Teresa Wright, a wholesome looking young woman, rather than an actress whom we might see playing a femme fatale in a film noir, the contrast between her innocent appearance and the evil within her is stark.